 To progress effectively the INFJ learner uses a preferential mode of enquiry in order to be able to build up a broad perspective.
 This contemporary process takes several metaphorical bites of the ‘apple’, so to speak, from various locations to gain a proper sense of what ‘appleness’ can potentially be, before fully committing to what an apple actually is.
 A rudimentary association is investigated from the inside out.
 Seeds, core, starchy flesh, skin, leafy stalk, branch, tree, wood, desk, teacher, apple… This all happens in the background, but can often be sensed in an abstract way.
-The information is perceived as a feeling rather than a thought.
+The information is perceived through feelings rather than thoughts.

 Data is processed and contrasted with previous patterns of experience.
-After adequate scrutiny of the phenomena has taken place it’s constituent parts are threaded together into a larger network, like data nodes in a constellation, primed for further integration.
+After adequate scrutiny has taken place the constituent parts are threaded together into a larger network, like data nodes in a constellation, primed for further integration.

-Sensing types often have an inclination towards a step by step sequential mode of filtering information.
+Predominantly sensing types often have an inclination towards a step by step sequential mode of filtering information.
 Intuitive’s on the other hand tend to bounce around from one node to another in a non-linear fashion testing options and possibilities before arriving at fixed conclusions.
-This can prove problematic in the short term as this approach is less energy efficient and can be much slower.
+This can prove problematic in the short term as this approach is less energy efficient and can be much slower.→

 "I was a personality before I became a person - I am simple, complex, generous, selfish, unattractive, beautiful, lazy and driven."